act-rules/act-rules.github.io/pages/design/process.md

 These changes are considered non-substantial and will not require a "Final call" before being published:

-- Editorial changes, that does not change the meaning of a rule (also if it's in the Applicability, Expectations or Examples)
+- Editorial changes, that do not change the meaning of a rule (also if it's in the Applicability, Expectations or Examples)
 - Changes to the Assumptions, Background, Accessibility Support.
 If changes to these sections seem to impact the possible outcomes of a rule, probably these sections have been misused.

 ### Passes this stage when: